xyproto/interfaces/README.md

 Display a highlighted list of all network interfaces and adresses, using the Go standard library.

+Interfaces respects the `NO_COLOR` environment variable and will disable colors if it is set to `1`.

 ## Installation

 Install the latest release tag, using `go install`.
 Requires Go 1.17 or later: